Clinical Mental Health Counseling Internship

-The Counseling Center Practicum/Internship is typically for three semesters (Fall, Summer, Spring) and requires a minimum 28 hours/week.
+The Counseling Center Practicum/Internship is three semesters long (Fall, Summer, Spring) and requires a minimum of 20 hours/week.
 This program of supervised clinical experience is designed to satisfy the clinical requirements of a Master's degree in preparation for licensure in the State of Florida.
 The Counseling Center is accredited by the International Association of Counseling Services (IACS).

 Minimum academic requirements include completion of courses in ethics, counseling, and psychopathology.
 Additional course work in advanced counseling theory/technique and group dynamics is preferred.
 Effective communication skills and a commitment to personal growth are highly desired.

 Candidates must be able to work within the normal operating hours of the Center (Monday- Friday 8 am - 5 pm).
-Occasional evening or weekend hours will be necessary for outreach programs.s.
+Occasional evening or weekend hours will be necessary for outreach programs.

-A week long orientation will be held during the end of July or early August, just prior to the start of the practicum/internship.
-It is required that trainees attend all sessions.
-Trainees will receive information about Counseling Center policies and procedures, participate in a staff meet and greet, gain information about the center's services, and will receive brief trainings on topics such as ethical decision making and suicide assessment.
+A week-long orientation will be held August 3rd to August 5th.
+It is required that trainees attend all orientation sessions.
+Trainees will receive information about Counseling Center policies and procedures, participate in a staff meet and greet, gain information about the center's services, and will receive brief training on topics relevant to the start of their training.

 Every effort is made to provide trainees with a variety of clients and presenting issues commensurate with their level of counseling abilities and experience.
 Clients are assigned to trainees depending on the trainee's level of training and experience, client/trainee availability, and the trainee's current caseload.

-During the first semester all trainees participate in process groups as process observers and meet with the group counseling coordinator for training and supervision.
-During the second semester trainees co-facilitate a process group with a staff member.
-There are often additional opportunities to co-facilitate psychoeducational and art therapy groups with staff members.
+During the Fall and Spring semesters, all trainees co-facilitate an interpersonal process group with a staff member.
+Trainees will have an option to co-facilitate with each other in the Summer semester.
+There are often additional opportunities to co-facilitate psychoeducational, support, and art therapy groups with staff members.

 Trainees will get the opportunity to develop and present outreach activities to the University community.
 Student groups, campus departments, and residence hall advisors often request that the Center present programs to students on a variety of topics.
 Some of these programs are offered during evenings and weekends.